How to manually assign management roles

 You can also use this cmdlet to see all the roles assigned to any user.
 By default, each Exchange user is assigned some roles that begin with My*.
 They simply allow users to manage their mailboxes.

-Additionally, the User management administrator or Global administrator roles can be assigned either in the Office 365 admin center or via PowerShell (check our blog entry for more information on how to connect and remotely manage Office 365).
+Additionally, the User management administrator or Global administrator roles can be assigned either in the Microsoft 365 admin center (Office 365 admin center) or via PowerShell (check our blog entry for more information on how to connect and remotely manage Office 365).

-- Log in to Office 365 admin center.
+- Log in to Microsoft 365 admin center.

 - On the Home page, click Users.